danieltodor/blaze/README.md

 foreground = ""
 # Foreground color to use when the last command was exited with non zero code.
 Use only if different from foreground
 error_foreground = ""
+# Separate prompts with additional new line
+new_line = false
+# Create a separator line between prompts from this character
+separator = ""
 # Modules are displayed only for the last prompt
 transient = false
 # Start prompt on the bottom of the terminal window